Bankers in their late 20s have some tough decisions to make

-If you work in banking, my warning to you is this: don't get too comfortable with your pay.
-It will be your undoing if you do.
+If you work in banking, don't get too comfortable with your pay.
+It will be your undoing.

-I spent nearly four years working in the structuring team of a major bank in London.
-And then I got out.
+I spent nearly four years working in the structuring team of a major bank.
+I quit.
 Today I work for a successful technology start-up.
-It was a risk, but in my case it paid off.
+It was a risk, and it paid off.

 Have a confidential story, tip, or comment you’d like to share?
 Contact: firstname.lastname@example.org in the first instance.
 Whatsapp/Signal/Telegram also available.

 Bear with us if you leave a comment at the bottom of this article: all our comments are moderated by human beings.
 Sometimes these humans might be asleep, or away from their desks, so it may take a while for your comment to appear.
 Eventually it will – unless it’s offensive or libelous (in which case it won’t.)